PortMidi/portmidi/scorealign/trunk/README.txt

 since the lines do always pass through integer frame locations.
 This approach is probably good when the audio is known to have a steady tempo or be performed with tempo changes that match those in the midi file.

+Some notes on the software architecture of scorealign:

+scorealign was originally implemented as a fairly monolithic program in MatLab.
+It was ported to C++.
+To incorporate this code into Audacity, the code was restructured so that audio input is obtained from Audio_reader, an abstract class that calls on a subclass to implement read().
+The subclass just copies floats into the provided buffer.
+It is responsible for sample format conversion, stereo-to-mono conversion, etc.
+The Audio_reader returns possibly overlapping buffers of floats.
+The Audio_file_reader subclass uses libsndfile to read in samples and convert them to float.
+It does its own conversion to mono.

+When scorealign is used in Audacity, a different subclass of Audio_reader will call into Audacity using a Mixer object to retrieve samples from selected tracks.

+For use from the command line, scorealign has a module main.cpp that parses command line arguments.
+A lot of parameters and options that were formerly globals are now stored in a Scorealign object that is passed around to many routines and methods. main.cpp creates a (global) Scorealign object and uses code in the module alignfiles.cpp to do the work.
+The purpose of alignfiles is to provide an API that does not depend upon a command line interface, but which assumes you are aligning files.
+Finally, alignfiles.cpp uses an Audio_file_reader to offer samples to the main score alignment algorithm.

+To summarize:
+   scorealign.cpp and gen_chroma.cpp do most of the pure alignment work audioreader.cpp abstracts the source of audio, whether it comes from
+      a file or some other source
+   alignfiles.cpp opens files and invokes the modules above main.cpp parses the command line and invokes alignfiles.